dineshkummarc/atlassian-presentation/skin5/README.md

 A presentation on Atlassian products jira, Confluence, Crucible, Bamboo, Bitbucket etc using THE HTML PRESENTATION FRAMEWORK by HAKIM EL HATTAM, Image overlay
 Framework named Lightbox2 by LOKESH DHAKAR, Header-Footer Design Framework named CSS-PSEUDO-ELEMENTS by ADOBE SYSTEMS and image Slider framework named Slicebox.
+Added a additional framework named Curtains for this presentation.

 Todo :- <br/>
 1. video added should show the whole of the process (working of confluence, crucible, jira etc) <br/>
 2. addition of features for the perticular type in the form of text and image overlay. <br/>

+## Some thing more about Framework # CURTAINS

+# Curtains
+Curtains is  jquery easing framework for creating curtian opening like effect for the first page of an application or to an website.

 ## Some thing more about Framework # CSS-PSEUDO-ELEMENTS